tayyabsattar042/DevOps-Project--3/README.md

 - Set up the required environment variables within a `.env` file on the VM.
 - Start the application, confirming successful deployment.

-The application is now live on AWS EC2, marking a milestone in efficient and scalable web application deployment.
+The application is deployed on AWS EC2, marking a milestone in efficient and scalable web application deployment.